-'''

 Encoding:<type (1 octet), [op, bitmask]+>

-'''

-Defines match on the total IP packet length (excluding Layer 2 but including IP header).
+Defines a list of {operator, value} pairs used to match on the total IP packet length (excluding Layer 2 but including IP header).
+This list is encoded using the numeric operator format defined in Section 4.2.3.
 Values are encoded using 1- or 2-byte quantities.